Cookbook

 This is how to use statuscode() decorator to specify response status code for all requests.

-from yhttp import statuscode
+from yhttp.core import statuscode

 @app.route()